Uc71/Project-2/README.md

 makin sql converts our pandas db into an sqlite database.

-We Used the postgres data base for the flask app.
+We used the postgres data base for the flask app.